-In 2021, net loss increased as there was no recovery on flow-through liability while at the same time a substantial share-based compensation was recorded.
+In 2021, net loss increased from 2020 as there was no recovery on flow-through liability, while at the same time a substantial share-based compensation was recorded.
 Total assets decreased slightly during the year as no significant exploration expenditures were incurred.
 A substantial working capital deficit existed due to the lack of financing and cash.
+The non-current liabilities consisted of loans due in 2023.

-In 2022, net loss was substantially less than 2021 but higher than 2020.
+In 2022, net loss was substantially less than in 2021.
 Main cause for the decrease in net loss when compared to 2021 was due to the absence of share-based payments in 2022 while \$578,000 was recorded in 2021.
 During 2022, management curtailed activities across the board in an effort to conserve cash.
-A significant recovery on flow-through liability of \$828,240 was recorded in 2020, which lowered the net loss to \$672,429.
-Otherwise, net loss for 2020 would be higher when compared to 2022.
-Total assets increased in 2022 due to the closing of a financing and higher exploration expenditures resulting in a larger exploration and evaluation asset on the balance sheet.
+Total assets increased in 2022 due to the closing of a financing and higher exploration expenditures, resulting in a larger exploration and evaluation asset in the statement of financial position.
+The non-current portion of the loans reclassified to current as they would become due in 12 months or less.